p2panda/handbook/GOVERNANCE.md

 The maintainers can remove misbehaving participants at will for the sake of the common good.
 In addition, our [code of conduct][1] describes our expections for _all_ community members, as well as the consequences for unacceptable behavior.

-In the event that any maintainer is unable or unwilling to continue maintenance, they may propose a replacement, which the remaining maintainers must agree to.
+In the event that any maintainer is unable or unwilling to continue maintenance, they may propose a replacement.
+The remaining maintainers have to unanimously agree to the replacement.

 ## Forking